12.6. Transaction Reassembly and Sending Message

 12.6.1.1.
 Examples

-The following figures and byte sequences represent the messages generated by pgoutput during typical transactions involving multiple tables and actions.
+Figures 12.24 and 12.25, along with the following byte sequences, represent messages generated by pgoutput during typical transactions involving multiple tables and actions.

 Generated Message Sequence for txid 840: